Career HubResume

 What is a combination resume?

-Sometimes called a hybrid resume, combination resumes are particularly useful if you have diverse skills or varied work experiences and want to showcase these elements effectively.
-It's ideal for those making a career change, re-entering the workforce, or who have gaps in their employment history.
+Sometimes called a hybrid resume, combination resumes are particularly useful if you have diverse skills or varied work experiences and want to showcase these things effectively.

 Combination resume format